Frequently Asked Questions

 To take it a little deeper, multiple factors influence home pricing:

 1. The cost of the homesite: The less available land there is in a particular area, the more that land will cost, due to scarcity.
-Our base home prices include the lot cost, so the price of land in the particular neighborhood you are building in will impact the price of your home.
+Our base home prices include the lot cost, so the price of land in the particular neighborhood in which you are building will impact the price of your home.
 This is why the same floor plan has different base prices depending on the community.
 Some lots have premiums associated with them, as well, if they are larger or more desirable homesites within a community (backing to greenspace or a golf course, etc.).

 2. Material and labor costs: The home price includes all of the materials it takes to build your home to your specifications.
 This includes everything from lumber for framing to windows to flooring.
 Along with these supply costs are the costs of hiring construction professionals to build your home.
-Material shortages due to supply chain issues can impact the cost of materials.
+Material shortages due to supply chain issues or tariffs can impact the cost of materials.
 Labor shortages happen, too, and can result in an increase in homebuilding expenses at any given time.
 These costs are reflected in the home price. *Note that home and option pricing is locked in at time of contract and will not adjust during construction.
 So, if the cost of lumber or labor goes up after you sign a contract, your home and option prices stay the same.

 3. The housing market: You’ve probably heard the phrases “buyer’s market” or “seller’s market” before.
 Economic factors influence home buying patterns, which influence home prices.
 When demand is high but supply is low, prices go up (and vice versa).